Skip to main content

 • Individual financial management – When partners prefer to maintain separate records for financial planning purposes.

-• Incorrectly linked records – If a client and partner were mistakenly associated in the system.
+• Incorrectly linked records – If a client and partner were mistakenly associated in the system.- Deceased partner management – Ensures seamless handling of estate-related matters, proper assignment of assets, and respecting the sensitivity of the situation.

 By following the Split Client and Partner process, you can ensure accurate record-keeping, correct asset ownership, and compliance with best practices.